RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 ``href="../fields/2092.html#119`` is a hyper-ref, that contains the URL of where the link should take you.

 The indentation in the code shows the hierarchical structure of an HTML document.
-Some very important things to note is that, blocks that are indented to the same level are siblings, and blocks that are nested inside other blocks have a parent-child relationship.
+Some very important things to note are that, blocks that are indented to the same level are siblings, and blocks that are nested inside other blocks have a parent-child relationship.
 We can take a look at examples of these relationships in the following diagram.